Changes to plant health import requirements

 Sources

-Draft Commission Implementing Regulation amending Implementing Regulation (EU) 2019/2072 as regards the listing of pests and rules on the introduction into, and movement within, the Union territory of plants, plant products and other objects
+Commission Implementing Regulation (EU) 2026/826 amending Implementing Regulation (EU) 2019/2072 as regards the listing of pests and rules on the introduction into, and movement within, the Union territory of plants, plant products and other objects

 Disclaimer: Under no circumstances shall COLEAD be liable for any loss, damage, liability or expense incurred or suffered that is claimed to have resulted from the use of information available on this website or any link to external sites.
 The use of the website is at the user’s sole risk and responsibility.
 This information platform was created and maintained with the financial support of the European Union.
 Its contents do not, however, reflect the views of the European Union.

-New stricter rules for ginger/turmeric rhizomes and citrus exported to the EU, plus updated CN codes
+New stricter rules for ginger/turmeric rhizomes and citrus exported to the EU

-Draft Commission Implementing Regulation amending Implementing Regulation (EU) 2019/2072 as regards the listing of pests and rules on the introduction into, and movement within, the Union territory of plants, plant products and other objects
+Commission Implementing Regulation (EU) 2026/826 amending Implementing Regulation (EU) 2019/2072 as regards the listing of pests and rules on the introduction into, and movement within, the Union territory of plants, plant products and other objects

 What is changing and why?

-The European Union (EU) plans to tighten its import rules for certain commodities, based on recent pest risk assessments and interceptions at EU border controls.
+The European Union (EU) is strengthening its import rules for certain commodities based on recent pest risk assessments and interceptions at EU border controls.
 This includes the following.

-• New, stricter requirements for imports of fresh ginger and turmeric rhizomes to prevent the spread of Ralstonia pseudosolanacearum (bacterial wilt).
-The phytosanitary certificate for each consignment must now include a specific Additional Declaration, based on one of three options outlined in the Draft Regulation.
+- New, stricter requirements for imports of fresh ginger and turmeric rhizomes from all non-EU countries to prevent the spread of Ralstonia pseudosolanacearum (bacterial wilt).
+The phytosanitary certificate for each consignment must include a specific Additional Declaration on how pest-free status has been guaranteed (three options available).

-• New requirements targeting Gymnandrosoma aurantianum (citrus fruit borer) in citrus fruits from the Americas, including the Caribbean.
-The phytosanitary certificate for each consignment must now include a specific Additional Declaration, based on one of four options outlined in the Annex of the draft Regulation, most of which must be notified to the EU in advance.
+- New requirements targeting Gymnandrosoma aurantianum (citrus fruit borer) in citrus fruits from the Americas including Latin America and the Caribbean islands, but excluding Canada and United States .
+The phytosanitary certificate for each consignment must include a specific Additional Declaration indicating pest-free status has been guaranteed (four options available),.
+Three of these options must be notified to the EU in advance.

 Actions